sigstore/model-transparency/README.md

 There is a significant growth in the number of ML-powered applications.
 However, this also provides grounds for attackers to exploit unsuspecting ML users.
-This is why Google launched [Secure AI Framework (SAIF)][saif] to help chart a path towards creating trustworhty AI applications.
+This is why Google launched [Secure AI Framework (SAIF)][saif] to help chart a path towards creating trustworthy AI applications.
 The first principle of SAIF is

 > Expand strong security foundations to the AI ecosystem